CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 ### Our benchmarks at the assembly level

 Before we take a look at the results, we must understand what our code is doing at the lowest level.
-The following pieces of assembly were taken from perf reports, where the column labled "percent" corresponds to where the profiler is saying our program is spending most of its time.
+The following pieces of assembly were taken from perf reports, where the column labled "Percent" corresponds to where the profiler is saying our program is spending most time.

 For our *singleThread* benchmark, four calls to the *work()* function are inlined, leading to four tight loops that do an atomic increment: